ankitects/anki-manual/src/stats.md

 ![Statistics screen](media/Statistics.png)

+## Deck / Collection selector

 ### Deck.
-By default, the statistics window will show statistics from the currently selected deck and any subdecks, but you can select any other deck using the search text box at the top of the screen, or (from Anki 2.1.61) by clicking on the **Deck** button at the bottom of the screen.
+By default, the statistics window will show statistics from the currently selected deck and any subdecks it may contain, but can select any deck from your collection by typing its name in the text box at the top of the screen or (from Anki 2.1.61) by using the deck selector at the bottom.

 ### Collection
 If you select this checkbox, statistics will be shown for your entire collection.
 You can also display graphs for arbitrary searches by adding filters in the search box at the top (2.1.28+).

 ### History